LoyolaChicagoBooks/introcs-csharp/rst/ifelse.rst

 is the one shown above.
 Now *remove* the logically unnecessary ``= 0`` initialization for ``val`` so the line is just ``int val;``.
-As the comment says, an error should appear saying that there is an uninitialized local variable!
+As the comment says, an error should appear (at least after you try to compile the program).
+The error will say that there is an uninitialized local variable!
 Why?

 For safety
 the C# compiler has some basic analysis to check that every local